Measurement of the Ratio of Partial Branching Fractions of Inclusive $\overline{B} \to X_u \ell \overline{\nu}$ to $\overline{B} \to X_{c} \ell \overline{\nu}$ and the Ratio of their Spectra with Hadronic Tagging: Systematic Uncertainties

 \subsection{Systematic Correlations}

 For each measurement under consideration, the correlation of systematic uncertainties between bins or between measurements is estimated by analyzing the individual pseudo-experiment studies.
-For systematic error sources estimated as the difference between a nominal and alternate model, or varying an input by one standard deviation about the nominal value, we consider all bins to be fully correlated or fully anti-correlated.
+For systematic error sources estimated as the difference between a nominal and alternate model, we consider all bins to be fully correlated or fully anti-correlated.
 The covariance for these sources is then given by